-- 5.20 The general manager must refer the following code of conduct complaints about councillors to the Office: - a) complaints alleging a breach of the pecuniary interest provisions contained in Part 4 of the code of conduct - complaints alleging a failure to comply with a requirement under the code of conduct to disclose and appropriately manage conflicts of interest arising from political donations (see section 328B of the LGA) - c) complaints alleging a breach of the provisions relating to the maintenance of the integrity of the code of conduct contained in Part 9 of the code of conduct - d) complaints that are the subject of a special complaints management arrangement with the Office under clause 5.49. - 5.21 Where the general manager refers a complaint to the Office under clause 5.20, the general manager must notify the complainant of the referral in writing. - 5.22 The general manager may decide to take no action in relation to a code of conduct complaint about a councillor, other than one requiring referral to the Office under clause 5.20, where they consider that no action is warranted in relation to the complaint. - 5.23 Where the general manager decides to take no action in relation to a code of conduct complaint about a councillor, the general manager must give the complainant reasons in writing for their decision within 21 days of receipt of the complaint and this shall finalise the consideration of the matter under these procedures. - 5.24 Where the general manager considers it to be practicable and appropriate to do so, the general manager may seek to resolve code of conduct complaints about councillors, other than those requiring referral to the Office under clause 5.20, by alternative means such as, but not limited to, explanation, counselling, training, mediation, informal discussion, negotiation, a voluntary apology or an undertaking not to repeat the offending behaviour.
-The resolution of a code of conduct complaint under this clause is not to be taken as a determination that there has been a breach of the council's code of conduct.
+- 5.20 The CEO must refer the following code of conduct complaints about councillors to the Office: - a) complaints alleging a breach of the pecuniary interest provisions contained in Part 4 of the code of conduct - complaints alleging a failure to comply with a requirement under the code of conduct to disclose and appropriately manage conflicts of interest arising from political donations (see section 328B of the LGA) - c) complaints alleging a breach of the provisions relating to the maintenance of the integrity of the code of conduct contained in Part 9 of the code of conduct - d) complaints that are the subject of a special complaints management arrangement with the Office under clause 5.49. - 5.21 Where the CEO refers a complaint to the Office under clause 5.20, the CEO must notify the complainant of the referral in writing. - 5.22 The CEO may decide to take no action in relation to a code of conduct complaint about a councillor, other than one requiring referral to the Office under clause 5.20, where they consider that no action is warranted in relation to the complaint. - 5.23 Where the CEO decides to take no action in relation to a code of conduct complaint about a councillor, the CEO must give the complainant reasons in writing for their decision within 21 days of receipt of the complaint and this shall finalise the consideration of the matter under these procedures. - 5.24 Where the CEO considers it to be practicable and appropriate to do so, the CEO may seek to resolve code of conduct complaints about councillors, other than those requiring referral to the Office under clause 5.20, by alternative means such as, but not limited to, explanation, counselling, training, mediation,

-- 5.25 Where the general manager resolves a code of conduct complaint under clause 5.24 to the general manager's satisfaction, the general manager must notify the complainant in writing of the steps taken to resolve the complaint within 21 days of receipt of the complaint and this shall finalise the consideration of the matter under these procedures. - 5.26 The general manager must refer all code of conduct complaints about councillors, other than those referred to the Office under clause 5.20 or finalised under clause 5.23 or resolved under clause 5.24, to the complaints coordinator.
+- informal discussion, negotiation, a voluntary apology or an undertaking not to repeat the offending behaviour.
+The resolution of a code of conduct complaint under this clause is not to be taken as a determination that there has been a breach of the council's code of conduct. - 5.25 Where the CEO resolves a code of conduct complaint under clause 5.24 to the CEO's satisfaction, the CEO must notify the complainant in writing of the steps taken to resolve the complaint within 21 days of receipt of the complaint and this shall finalise the consideration of the matter under these procedures. - 5.26 The CEO must refer all code of conduct complaints about councillors, other than those referred to the Office under clause 5.20 or finalised under clause 5.23 or resolved under clause 5.24, to the complaints coordinator.